-Bisquit-Dubouché Bottle Catalog (last updated Jan 12, 2020)
+Bisquit-Dubouché Bottle Catalogue (last updated Dec 9, 2024)

 Introduction

 The Bisquit brand has known quite a few names since it’s establishment in 1819 by Alexandre Bisquit in Jarnac.
-First Bisquit and Tricoche, then just Bisquit, followed by Bisquit-Dubouché when Alexandre’s son partnered with his father-in-law in 1846; after another marriage Laporte-Bisquit.
+First Bisquit and Tricoche, then just Bisquit, followed by Bisquit-Dubouché when Alexandre’s son partnered with his father-in-law in 1846; after another marriage: Laporte-Bisquit.
 Then in 1965 a merger with Ricard: Ricard-Bisquit.
 Another merger with Pernod took place, which led to the disappearance of the name Bisquit as part of the firm name.
 The brand name remained of course.
 Renault joined Pernod-Ricard which resulted in the name Renault-Bisquit.
 Then in 2009 the South-African firm Distell buys Bisquit and re-establishes the old name Bisquit-Dubouché.

 Somestimes only the name Bisquit is printed in capitals on the bottle, but most of the time you can spot Dubouché or Ricard somewhere mentioned too.
 It could be only BD&Co or the Bisquit-Dubouché signature.
-By the way: I have never seen the name Laporte-Bisquit on a bottle.

 In 1965 Bisquit moved to the Chateau de Lignères in Rouillac, a chateau that sometimes is used on the bottles.
 This chateau now belongs to Martell.
 The head-quarters of Bisquit is presently located in Chateau Bisquit in the city of Cognac.